servo/servo/README.md

 #### MacPorts

-Currently, the Makefile for the rust-azure submodule has a hardcoded library path that assumes cairo has been installed with homebrew.
-If you have installed with MacPorts, you will need to change the library path to cairo.
-The following command should apply a patch with the fix:
+Currently, the Makefile for the `rust-azure` submodule has hardcoded library paths that assumes cairo has been installed with homebrew or MacPorts.
+If you have installed cairo via another methods or a different version, you will need to change the library path.

-    cd src/rust-azure && git diff 1e811d44^1 1e811d44 | patch -p1

 This problem should go away once Issue #40 is fixed, and an externally-built cairo is no longer needed.